silogen/kaiwo/docs/docs/aim/service.md

 - Trims duplicate slashes and the trailing slash.
 - Validates that the final path is ≤ 200 characters.

-If template evaluation fails (invalid JSONPath syntax, missing label/annotation, multi-value result, or path exceeds 200 characters), the service enters a `Degraded` state with condition reason `RouteTemplateInvalid`.
+If template evaluation fails (invalid JSONPath syntax, missing label/annotation, multi-value result, or path exceeds 200 characters), the service enters a `Degraded` state with condition reason `PathTemplateInvalid`.
 The controller creates/updates the InferenceService but skips HTTPRoute creation until the template issue is resolved.

 ### Routing template examples